sxjczzl/Homebrew-brew/docs/Manpage.md

   <br>If set, always assume `--debug` when running commands.

 - `HOMEBREW_SEQUENTIAL_FETCH`
-  <br>If set, always assume `--sequential-fetch` when running commands.
+  <br>If set, use sequential git fetching instead of fetching in parallel.

 - `HOMEBREW_VERBOSE_USING_DOTS`
   <br>If set, verbose output will print a `.` no more than once a minute.
 This can be useful to avoid long-running Homebrew commands being killed due to no output.